ipa-lab/performance-evolution-study/README.md

 ### Fill Change Table with data

-After the differential reports are created, the **differential_analysis_from_database.py** is executed, that compares changes detected by the 'Function' table only to Changes of the differential mode.
-If the change is found, the reasons as well as the maximum level is stored.
+After the differential reports are created, the **differential_analysis_from_database.py** is executed, which compares changes detected by the 'Function' table only to Changes in the differential mode.
+If the change is found, the reasons as well as the maximum level are stored.
 Otherwise, the reason and level are Null, but the change is still entered.

-Then the second file **differential_analysis_from_diffmode.py**, that compares the Changes of Infer's differential mode with the chagnes detectected using the 'Function' table needs to be executed.
+Then the second file **differential_analysis_from_diffmode.py**, which compares the Changes of Infer's differential mode with the changes detected using the 'Function' table needs to be executed.

 ### Analyze unknown functions (only 100k Analysis)